 A few other family travel odds and ends we rarely leave home without are our Kidz Gear Wired Headphones that come in fun colors, have volume limiters, and have held up well for years for us.
 These are around $15 on Amazon and we have gotten our money’s worth many times over as the kids listen to their iPads, watch DVDs, use the in-flight entertainment systems, etc.

 My first daughter fell in love with a blanket she carried around and chewed on FOR YEARS.
 However, my second daughter has developed a love affair of sorts with her sippy.
-Not only does she love it, but we love the stainless steal, BPA-free, plastic-free, colorful Pura Sippy that travels with us as it is much loved by her, and easy to clean for us.
+Not only does she love it, but we love the stainless steel, BPA-free, plastic-free, colorful Pura Sippy that travels with us as it is much loved by her, and easy to clean for us.

 For a travel car seat, we are now on our second Cosco Scenera as it is cheap, light, but safe and reliable.
 We have heavy and expensive car seats we use in our cars at home, but on an airplane or in rental car, the Cosco Scenera gets our vote.
 You can get it on Amazon, but sometimes it is even cheaper from Walmart.

-Now if your baby is in the infant to one year old range, there is nothing that can come close to the awesomeness and convenience of the Doona.
+Now if your baby is in the infant to one-year-old range, there is nothing that can come close to the awesomeness and convenience of the Doona.
 Seriously, I still miss it.
 It converts from a stroller to a car seat with the push of a button without having to remove your baby.
 It.
 Is.
 Amazing.
 It is expensive, but I sold mine online for over half the original cost when we outgrew it, so that helped ease the pain a bit.

 For a travel stroller, my favorite compromise between a little umbrella stroller and a huge massive stroller is the City Mini Stroller.
 It has gone on many trips with us, folds up well to be gate-checked, has a sun shade, under the seat storage, and has generally worked well for travel from infant to preschooler.
 I got mine on a Black Friday type discount for about $180 via Amazon and have used it extensively for close to two years.